ckeditor/ckeditor4/tests/plugins/dialog/manual/defaultvalues.md

 * ID input value is `1`.
 * Name input value is `test`.
+* Force download checkbox is checked.

 ## Unexpected

 * ID input value is empty.
 * Name input value is empty.
+* Force download checkbox is unchecked.